 To determine the P/E value, one simply must divide the current stock price by the earnings per share (EPS).
 It is used to compare a company against its own historical record or to compare aggregate markets against one another or over time.

-The average number of shares outstanding during the reporting period
+EPS = Net profit for the reporting period / The average number of shares outstanding during the reporting period

 A detailed calculation of this indicator is disclosed in the notes to the financial statements